myllo/owserverusb/README.md

 THIS DOES NOT WORK YET AS INTENDED, BUT IS A WORK IN PROGRESS.
 DO NOT TRY TO USE THIS, WON'T WORK.

 The developmet will be slow, as I my RaspberryPi 4 for development seems to be permanently stuck in the queue and has not arrived yet.
-Thus I will have to use my production unit for developments, and there is a very limited time window I can take it off from regulating heating my house.
-Come on, RaspberryPI Foundation, wouldn't it to be time to give some boards to your original target customers and delay some of the big commercial ones for a change?
+Thus I will have to use my production unit for development, and there is a very limited time window I can take it off from regulating heating my house.
+Come on, RaspberryPI Foundation, wouldn't it to be time, even temporiraly, to prioritize the original target customers and delay some of the big commercial ones for a change?

 The instructions below are the same as on the page https://github.com/mneundorfer/owserver , as no modifications to instructions itself have been made yet.
 The instructions do not work under Home Assistant.